 Stephanie Tan 16:06

-I am very heart first.
+I am very hearty first.
 And I think that's a typical Pisces.
 So I would say I get really excited very quickly.
 And I'm quite impulsive.
-And so what I've learned across the many years of starting new things is, you know, the meet today, I did a lot more homework before I actually like took that plunge.
-And I, you know, spent that first year, you know, spent spent my first dollars into into new CI, right?
+And so what I've learned across the many years of starting new things is, you know, the meeting today, I did a lot more homework before I actually took that plunge.
+And I, you know, spent that first year, you know, spent my first dollars into Nooci, right?
 Probably the younger me would have, you know, just gone for it and, you know, did less research.
-So I think that it's really important that you take risks as an entrepreneur, but at the same time that you do your homework, and you know, that you can step back and think through things.
-Before you do like that.
+So I think that it's really important that you take risks as an entrepreneur, but at the same time that you do your homework, and you know, that you can step back and think through things before you do like that.
 All right, let's just go do it.
 Because it's so exciting.
 And I'm very much like that.
-And when I was young, I think I just was like You only live once and you do this.
+And when I was young, I think I just was like “you only live once” and you do this.
 But today, I am more grounded.

 That's great.
 That's great.
-20 year olds, you know, we often are like, jumping headfirst into, you know, some some unknown, and it's super fun and exciting.
+20 year olds, you know, we often are like, jumping headfirst into, you know, some unknown, and it's super fun and exciting.
 But obviously, we've all got, we all get burned once in a while.
 And we have to learn like that.
-So, you know, what you said about taking calculated risks really resonates with me?
-Because sometimes you know, it, you're in for the long haul, right?
+So, you know, what you said about taking calculated risks really resonates with me because sometimes you know it, you're for the long haul, right?
 Sometimes you start a business and you're like, Oh, it doesn't really work.
-But it's going to take you three years to get in and out of this thing.
-Right.
+But it's going to take you three years to get in and out of this thing, right?
 And it's a good piece of advice that you have.
 I mean, one of the things that is super interesting for founders is, or really tough about being a founder is the stress, right?
 It's really interesting that you founded a company that helps people live longer, live more healthy lives, you know, especially when it pertains to mental health, like what do you do to, you know, kind of take care of your mental health?
 And what advice would you give to other founders about, you know, staying healthy in that regard?

 Stephanie Tan 18:34

-and having your own meet time.
-Right.
+And having your own meet time, right?
 And I'm not just talking about having your own quarantine in a hotel, but like, um, you know, I'm really interested in the Tai Chi that you're doing.
 You're saying that you're really enjoying that.
-Like how much Tai Chi do you do and how has it like impacted your health, your physical health and your mental health?
+Like how much Tai Chi do you do and how has it impacted your health, your physical health and your mental health?

 Stephanie Tan 20:07

 Yeah, so actually, I just started Tai Chi two months ago.
 And I always thought it was a practice that we would see, you know, my grandmother did it.
-And we would see older people doing in the park.
+And we would see older people doing it in the park.
 So I never thought that I would, you know, at this age, be learning Tai Chi, right.
-But then I found that, you know, my Tai Chi teacher is young and very hip, and she could break it down for me, and that I can relate.
+But then I found that, you know, my Tai Chi teacher is young and very hip, and she could break it down for me, and that I can relate to.
 And it's just these very, like, serene movements.
-And it's the way your breathing, we do it in my garden, and we're facing, she tells me to face the plants so that I can like take in the the energy of the plants.
-And it's just so relaxing, and it helps you send to your mind.
-And I think that it really makes me it just is a great relaxation tool, as well as I feel very rejuvenated after the practice.
+And it's the way you're breathing, we do it in my garden, and we're facing, she tells me to face the plants so that I can take in the energy of the plants.
+And it's just so relaxing, and it helps you send it to your mind.
+And I think that it really makes me feel like it is just a great relaxation tool, as well as I feel very rejuvenated after the practice.

 That's cool.
 I think it's really cool.
 Also that you know, your product Nooci is really about TCM and living a healthy life, but in more ways than just the business you're living at yourself.
-And I think that's really cool, you know, that you're really exemplifying the brand and the ethos of your of your business,
+And I think that's really cool, you know, that you're really exemplifying the brand and the ethos of your business.

 Stephanie Tan 21:35

-there's so much we can do to, you know, bring TCM and a TCM lifestyle to a younger generation.
+There's so much we can do to, you know, bring TCM and a TCM lifestyle to a younger generation.
 And I think what we need to do is just really make it approachable and relatable.
-And there are other modalities that are much more, you know, in popular culture such as acupuncture, washes all over tick tock bone broth is something that's, you know, hitting the US.
-But, you know, certain things like Tai Chi, or especially like TCM herbs, where it's an ingestible, and they're like, you know, 500, plus different types of firms, if we can bring, if we can demystify it, and we can break break down, you know, the tough parts to understand, and we can do that research for you.
-That's really where I think Nooci can make a difference, and they can impact.
+And there are other modalities that are much more, you know, in popular culture such as acupuncture, washes all over Tiktok, bone broth , something that's, you know, hitting the US.
+But, you know, certain things like Tai Chi, or especially like TCM herbs, where it's an ingestible, and they're like, you know, 500, plus different types of herbs, if we can bring, if we can demystify it, and we can break break down, you know, the tough parts to understand, and we can do that research for you.
+That's really where I think Nooci can make a difference, and make an impact.